-What is a Healthy Tongue Color?
+What is Tongue Discoloration?

 A discolored, oddly patterned, or bumpy tongue could be a sign of an oral or general health problem.
 You may notice a white coating or white patches.
 This could result from an oral thrush infection, alcohol or tobacco use, fever, dehydration, or a skin disease called lichen planus.
 Dry mouth can also cause a white tongue color.
 There are other possible tongue discolorations, including:

 - Black or brown tongue.
 A brown or black tongue can result from the use of chewing or smoking tobacco.
 Blue or black spots on the tongue can be caused by a small amount of amalgam filling material, which contains silver, touching the tongue during a filling procedure.